qrthey/tf-sources-updater/readme.md

 standard out which account/repository failed, after which execution stops.

+## Listing current module references
+This operation is save and does not changes files.
+It also doesn't fetch tags from github, but just lists all of the github urls found in the relevant terraform files for the target project.

+    clojure -X tf-sources/list-current-sources :dir '"/path/to/terraform-stack-root"'

+To also see the files that reference the module sources, run the command with the :include-file-paths true option, which defaults to false.

+    clojure -X tf-sources/list-current-sources :dir '"/path/to/terraform-stack-root"' :include-file-paths true

 ## Running the updater
 Use the following shell command to update all referenced github urls with a tag to the latest tag for the repository.